Bevans

 Note B2.
 The entire bank of twelve bottle kilns was still in place.
 Later, all but the youngest (post-Aspdin) kiln were demolished - see pictures.

 Note B3.
-This was the Alkerden (560200,173100) clay plant, which was tasked with stripping the London Clay from the hill-top of Swanscombe Park, in order to make available the underlying chalk.
-In order to speed up this operation (Swanscombe was running out of exposed reserves), the slurry was also pumped to Johnsons, Kent and Swanscombe.
+This was the Alkerden (560200,173100) clay plant, which was tasked with stripping the London Clay from the hill-top of Swanscombe Park, to make available the underlying chalk.
+To speed up this operation (Swanscombe was running out of exposed reserves), the slurry was also pumped to Johnsons, Kent and Swanscombe.
 Its later extension south of the Watling Street shows the company's expectation of future expansion of chalk quarrying.

 Note B4.
 The mass balance of slurry production here was typical of Thames-side plants of the time.
 To make 1.000 tonne of dry rawmix, 0.225 t of dry clay and 0.775 t of dry chalk was required.